masud001/ClipboardHealthSkillsAssessment/Ticket_Breakdown.md

 Test the report generation process to ensure that the custom IDs are correctly displayed in the generated reports.

 ## Ticket 3: Update documentation and user guides

-# Description:

-With the introduction of the custom ID feature, the documentation and user guides need to be updated to provide instructions on how Facilities can save and use custom IDs for Agents.

 # Acceptance Criteria: